lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
 \[Sep.
-2019] I am nominated as the candidate ranking 1st in the Dept. CSE of SJTU for the National Scholarship for Doctoral Student at the 2019 academic year.
-[Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15583.htm)
+2019] I was nominated as the candidate ranking 1st in the Dept. CSE (033) of SJTU for the National Scholarship for Doctoral Student at the 2019 academic year.
+[Link](http://xsb.seiee.sjtu.edu.cn/xsb/info/15623.htm)

 \[Jul.
 2019\] One paper is accepted by ACM IMWUT, which will be presented in Ubicomp 2019.